chrisjbreisch/Trs80.Level1Basic/README.md

 There are two commands that I didn't implement: `CLOAD` and `CSAVE`.
 These load and save programs to and from the TRS-80's cassette drive.
 Yes, you read that right.
 We had a standard little cassette player and plugged into the computer.
-It loaded programs at about 500 bits per second, and the cassette tapes were usually useless after about 5 or 6 uses, so you were constantly making backups.
+It loaded programs at about 60 characters per second, which probably converts to about 2 or 3 lines of code per second.
+The cassette tapes were usually useless after about 5 or 6 uses, so you were constantly making backups.
 It was painful.
 It would take a half hour just to load up a decently sized program.

-In the place of `CLOAD` and `CSAVE`, I've given you `LOAD`, `SAVE`, and `MERGE`. `LOAD` and `SAVE` are analagous to `CLOAD` and `CSAVE`, but they use your disk drives. `MERGE` is a creation of my own.
+In the place of `CLOAD` and `CSAVE`, I've implemented `LOAD`, `SAVE`, and `MERGE`. `LOAD` and `SAVE` are analagous to `CLOAD` and `CSAVE`, but they use the disk drives. `MERGE` is a creation of my own.
-`MERGE` lets you load these subroutines mentioned above and add them to the code you already have.
+`MERGE` loads these subroutines mentioned above and add them to the code already created in the interpreter.
 It differs from `LOAD` in that `LOAD` destroys whatever is currently in memory.

-It may not be an emulator, but it looks like one.
-You get the standard READY prompt, and you just start typing code.
+When the applications starts, it displays the standard READY prompt, and you just start typing code.

 It looks like this: